 Within an octet, the least-significant bit is the first transmitted on the wire.
 This follows the convention used by Ethernet and [ISO 8802-3].
-This is often called bit-little-endian order3.
+This is often called bit-little-endian order1.

 Within the MAC layer, when numeric quantities are represented by more than one octet (i.e., 16-bit and 32-bit values), the octet containing the most-significant bits is the first transmitted on the wire.
-This follows the convention used by TCP/IP and [ISO8802-3].
+This section follows the textual convention that when bit-fields are presented in tables, the most-significant bits are topmost in the table.
+For example, in Table 6-2, FC_TYPE occupies the two most-significant bits and EHDR_ON occupies the least-significant bit.
 This is sometimes called byte-big-endian order.